 Today I wanted some big power greens for an immunity boost so I went with a few leaves of Swiss Chard.

 Now and then, I like to saute up some Chard with some garlic and crushed red pepper.
 It has a slightly bitter taste in it’s raw form but it fades with cooking, leaving a more refined flavor that is more delicate than spinach. (extremely yummy), but today these full leaves were going to be juiced to perfection.
-Chard is part of the beet family, but it’s a great substitute for spinach leaves.
+Chard is part of the beet family, but it’s a great substitute for other power greens like spinach leaves.
 The leaves have the majority of the nutrients so I tend to cut off the roots before I juice them.
 I use Rainbow Chard predominantly for juicing, but this particular week my grocer didn’t have Rainbow so I went with the Swiss.

 I sliced up a couple stalks of celery and a few carrots.
 I never have to cut the celery or shave the carrots when I juice them, but I do wash them very well and I buy organic whenever they are available.
 I cut off the tops of the carrots before juicing, but the Jack LaLanne handbook states that it’s not necessary.